Patient information

 A hair transplant is the transplantation of your own body hair.
 At the beginning you will be locally anesthetized at the hairline.
 After the local anesthesia, grafts (hair roots) are taken with a fine hollow needle and transplanted to the previously marked bald areas (FUE method - "Follicular Unit Extraction").
 These bald areas are also anesthetized locally beforehand.

-Our hair transplantation is an outpatient treatment, which means that you can leave the clinic after the treatment.
+Our hair transplantation is an outpatient treatment, meaning you can leave the clinic after the treatment.

 We only offer hair transplantation using the FUE method described above.